AdobeDocs/campaign.en/help/automation/campaign-opt/apply-rules.md

 You can adapt the execution sequence of rules which have the same type using the appropriate field in the **[!UICONTROL General]** tab of the rule.
 When several rules are executed during the same message processing phase, you can configure their execution sequence in the **[!UICONTROL Execution sequence]** field.

-For example, a pressure rule with an execution order of 20 will be executed before a pressure rule with an execution order of 30.
+For example, a pressure rule with an execution order of 20 is executed before a pressure rule with an execution order of 30.

 ### Control rules {#control-rules}

-For **[!UICONTROL Control]** rules, you can decide at which point of the delivery life cycle the rule will be applied (before or after targeting, at the start of personalization, at the end of the analysis).
+For **[!UICONTROL Control]** rules, you can decide at which point of the delivery life cycle the rule is applied:  before or after targeting, at the start of personalization, at the end of the analysis.
 Select the value to apply in the drop-down list of the **[!UICONTROL Phase]** field, in the **[!UICONTROL General]** tab of the typology rule.

 ![](assets/campaign_opt_define_control_phase.png)